MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-common-area-phones.md

 ## Licensing

-Common area phones require an Office 365 user account with sufficient licensing.
-You can either purchase and assign a **Common Area Phone** license, or assign one of your existing **E5**, or **E3 with Phone system** licenses.
+Common area phones require an Office 365 user account with the required license.
+You can either purchase and assign a **Common Area Phone** license or assign one of your existing **E5** or **E3 with Phone System** licenses.

 ## Step 1 - Buy the licenses